-KYW Community Affairs Reporter Cherri Gregg named Journalist of the Year by the Philadelphia Association of Black Journalists
+KYW Newsradio Community Affairs Reporter, Cherri Gregg, has been named Journalist of the Year by the Philadelphia Association of Black Journalists (PABJ).